Low-degree lower bounds via almost orthonormal bases: Proofs for LD estimation problems

 Then, we establish that $\Gamma$ is diagonal dominant as in the proof of Theorem~\ref{thm:iso}, the only small difference being that we sum over templates in $G^{(1,2)}_{\leq D}$ and that we consider the distance $d^{(1,2)}(G^{(1)},G^{(2)})$.
 To handle this, we first observe that, as long as $G^{(1)}\neq G^{(2)}$ in $G^{(1,2)}_{\leq D}$, we have $d^{(1,2)}(G^{(1)},G^{(2)})\geq 1$.
 Also, given a positive integer $u$, and a given template $G^{(1)}$, the number of templates $G^{(2)}$ in $\mathcal{G}^{(1,2)}_{\leq D}$ such that $d^{(1,2)}( G^{(1)}, G^{(2)}) = u$ is bounded by $(u+D)^{2u}$.
 The rest of the proof is unchanged.

 \begin{proof}[Proof of Proposition~\ref{prop:scal2}]

 This proof closely follows that of Proposition~\ref{prop:scal} up to a few changes.
-First, we claim that the counterpart of Lemmas~\ref{lem:gen-1} and ~\ref{lem:gen-2} still hold.
+First, we claim that the analogues of Lemmas~\ref{lem:gen-1} and ~\ref{lem:gen-2} still hold.
 The proof is postponed to the end of the subsection.

 \begin{lemma} Consider the same assumptions as in Lemma~\ref{lem:gen-1} or~\ref{lem:gen-2}. \begin{itemize} \item[1] Let $G^{(1)}, G^{(2)} \in \mathcal G^{(1,2)}_{\leq D}$ be two templates and let $\mathbf M \in \mathcal M^{(1,2)}\setminus \mathcal{M}^{(1,2)}_{\mathrm{PM}}$ be a matching.
-For any $(\pi^{(1)},\pi^{(2)}) \in \Pi^{(1,2)}(\mathbf M)$, we have $\Big| \mathbb{E}\left[\overline{P}^{(1,2)}_{G^{(1)}, \pi^{(1)}} \overline{P}^{(1,2)}_{G^{(2)}, \pi^{(2)}}\right] \Big|\leq \psi[G_{\Delta}]$ where we recall that $\psi[G_{\Delta}]$ is defined in Lemmas~\ref{lem:gen-1} and \ref{lem:gen-2}. \item[2] Also, for any template $G=(V,E) \in \mathcal G^{(1,2)}_{\leq D}$ and any $\pi \in \Pi^{(1,2)}_V$, we have
+For any $(\pi^{(1)},\pi^{(2)}) \in \Pi^{(1,2)}(\mathbf M)$, we have $\Big| \mathbb{E}\left[\overline{P}^{(1,2)}_{G^{(1)}, \pi^{(1)}} \overline{P}^{(1,2)}_{G^{(2)}, \pi^{(2)}}\right] \Big|\leq \psi[G_{\Delta}]$ where we recall that $\psi[G_{\Delta}]$ is defined in Lemmas~\ref{lem:gen-1}~and~\ref{lem:gen-2}. \item[2] Also, for any template $G=(V,E) \in \mathcal G^{(1,2)}_{\leq D}$ and any $\pi \in \Pi^{(1,2)}_V$, we have

 \end{itemize} \end{lemma}

 As in Step 1 from the proof of Proposition~\ref{prop:scal}, we start from the the identity

 where $\mathcal M^{(1,2)}$ is the set of all matchings included in $\mathcal M$ that contain $(v^{(1)}_1,v^{(2)}_1), (v^{(1)}_2,v^{(2)}_2)$ and where $\Pi^{(1,2)}(\mathbf M)$ is the set of all pairs $(\pi^{(1)}, \pi^{(2)}) \in \Pi(\mathbf M)$ such that $\pi^{(a)}(v_1^{(a)})=1, \pi^{(a)}(v_2^{(a)})=2$ for $a=1,2$.